tfabris/BlueGigaEmpeg/README.md

 - Run the Arduino Serial Monitor or other serial terminal as described above.

-- Set the Serial Monitor program to 115200 baud, with either "Newline" or "Both NL and CR" as line endings.
+- Set the Serial Monitor program to 115200 baud, with either "Newline" or "Both NL & CR" as line endings.
 If you are using a different serial terminal program, set it to 115200 8n1 and turn on local echo.

 - Apply power to the empeg.
 You should see certain messages on the terminal